 \subsection{Quadrants of the sphere}

-Following the results of the previous section where we detect an anomalous behavior in the hemispheres, in this section, we compare the behavior of the observations and simulations in the different quadrants of the sphere for the \npipe dataset, illustrated in Figure~\ref{fig:quads}, with a view to determine the zone of discrepancy more accurately.
-In these experiments, we compute the mean and the variance locally from the quadrants for map-normalization.
-We restrict ourselves to the analysis of scales represented by $FWHM = 20,40,80,160,320$.
-Our choice of scales is determined by the fact that, on the larger scales, statistics on smaller sections of the sphere may not be reliable due to the low numbers involved, while the smaller scales have significant computational overhead.
+Following the results of the previous section, in which we detected an anomalous behavior in the hemispheres, in this section we compare the behavior of the observations and simulations in the different quadrants of the sphere for the \npipe dataset, illustrated in Figure~\ref{fig:quads}, with a view to determine the zone of discrepancy more accurately.
+In these experiments, we computed the mean and the variance locally from the quadrants for map normalization.
+We restricted ourselves to the analysis of scales represented by $FWHM = 20,40,80,160, \& 320$.
+Our choice of scales was determined by the fact that at larger scales statistics on smaller sections of the sphere may not be reliable due to the low numbers involved, while the smaller scales have significant computational overheads.

-Figure~\ref{fig:betti_4quads_npipe_avgSep} presents the graphs for the Betti numbers while Table~\ref{tab:tempNpipe_quads} presents the $p$-values computed from the empirical $\chi^2$ test for the different quadrants, based on $600$ simulations.
+Figure~\ref{fig:betti_4quads_npipe_avgSep} presents the graphs for the Betti numbers, while Table~\ref{tab:tempNpipe_quads} presents the $p$ values computed from the empirical $\chi^2$ test for the different quadrants, based on $600$ simulations.
 Examining the graphs, the first quadrant stands out due to the maximum deviation for $\relBetti{1}$ at $FWHM = 160'$, with a significance of more than $3.8\sigma$.
-The $p$-values presented in Table~\ref{tab:tempNpipe_quads} corroborate the fact that the northern hemisphere exhibits anomalous behavior with respect to the simulations, where the source of the discrepancy is clearly associated with the first quadrant.
-The summary $p$-values combining all thresholds and resolutions indicate a strong non-random deviation between data and model in the first quadrant, which is the strongest for $\relBetti{0}$.
-Interesting to note is that the deviations between the data and model for the quadrants have shifted to a slightly higher resolution of $FWHM = 160'$, where also $\relBetti{0}$ exhibits the strongest deviations.
-In comparison, the quadrants of the southern hemisphere exhibit no difference with respect to the model, consistent with the observation that the southern Galactic hemisphere is congruent with the standard model, when the maps are normalized by local mean and variance.
+The $p$ values presented in Table~\ref{tab:tempNpipe_quads} corroborate the fact that the northern hemisphere exhibits anomalous behavior with respect to the simulations, where the source of the discrepancy is clearly associated with the first quadrant.
+The summary $p$ values combining all thresholds and resolutions indicate a strong nonrandom deviation between data and model in the first quadrant, which is strongest for $\relBetti{0}$.
+Interesting to note is that the deviations between the data and the model for the quadrants have shifted to a slightly higher resolution of $FWHM = 160'$, where $\relBetti{0}$ also exhibits the strongest deviations.
+In comparison, the quadrants of the southern hemisphere exhibit no difference with respect to the model, which is consistent with the observation that the southern Galactic hemisphere is congruent with the standard model, when the maps are normalized by local mean and variance.